 Additionally, a buildup of snow or ice could be enough to block the sensor and trigger this mechanism.

-Overhead Door Opening by Itself – Weather can frequently be the culprit of causing one’s overhead doors to keep opening on their own.
+Garage Door Opening by Itself – Weather can frequently be the culprit of causing one’s overhead doors to keep opening on their own.

 What Can Be Done to Address the Matter?